teach-afp/www/input/lec.md

     Interpreters](./assets/files/modular-interpreters-liang.ps)
     by Sheng Liang, Paul Hudak, and Mark Jones.

-* **Topics**: In this lecture / excercise session we will work through old AFP exam questions in groups to identify important topics and practice collaborative problem solving and discussion.
-This is in response to student comments wanting more practice of the kind of problems typically included in the written exams.

-* **Assistants on charge**: TBA

 ## 7. [Monad transformers II](./lecture8.html)

 * **Topics**: This lecture looks into the consequences of the application order